a7vinx/swarm/README.md

 Directory Scan:
   These option can be used to customize swarm action of directory scan

-  --dir-http-port PORT  Separated by '|' if you need multiple ports --dir-https-port PORT
+  --dir-http-port PORT  Separated by comma if you need multiple ports --dir-https-port PORT
-                        Separated by '|' if you need multiple ports --dir-compbrute       Use complete brute force without dictionary on target --dir-charset SET     Charset used for complete brute foce --dir-len LEN         Length interval of directory name or file name --dir-dict PATH       Path to dictionary used for directory scan --dir-maxdepth NUM    Max depth in directory and file scan --dir-timeout TIME    Timeout option for directory scan --dir-not-exist FLAG  Separated by '|' if you need multiple flags --dir-quick-scan      Use HEAD method instead of GET in scan
+                        Separated by comma if you need multiple ports --dir-compbrute       Use complete brute force without dictionary on target --dir-charset SET     Charset used for complete brute foce --dir-len LEN         Length interval of directory name or file name --dir-dict PATH       Path to dictionary used for directory scan --dir-maxdepth NUM    Max depth in directory and file scan --dir-timeout TIME    Timeout option for directory scan --dir-not-exist FLAG  Separated by double comma if you need multiple flags --dir-quick-scan      Use HEAD method instead of GET in scan

 Domain Scan: